 We reviewed several time factors involved with common soft dig projects, and one could argue there are many more.
 Each project can be unique, so what is the better method, air or water?
 If you have a large area to excavate, can dump on-site, have a close water source, and do not have to backfill then hydro excavation is your obvious choice.
 If you are digging small test holes, need to backfill when complete, and do not have a local spot to dump or fill with water, then using air excavation would likely be a better alternative.

 You can read additional comparisons, as well as operator testimonials, between air and hydro excavation at Dig Different Magazine.
 Dig Different has also featured the RAMVAC AX-4000 Air Excavation Truck on their website.

 Chris Falk is currently the Air Excavation Product Manager for RAMVAC Vacuum Excavators by Sewer Equipment.
-His knowledge and expertise on this subject comes from spending many years in the field working next to contractors from a number of industries on job sites utilizing excavation equipment in many different applications, both hydro and air.
+His knowledge and expertise on this subject come from spending many years in the field working next to contractors from several industries on job sites utilizing excavation equipment in many different applications, both hydro and air.
 Chris has been an employee at Sewer Equipment for 14 years, spending 6 years focusing on hydro excavation equipment and 4 years with the addition of air excavators.
-For follow-up questions and comments, Chris can be reached at email@example.com
+For follow-up questions and comments, contact us at email@example.com